 2. Make a list.
 Write down everything you're involved in.
 Estimate how much time each week you spend in these activities, as well as how many hours you pour into your daily life, helping others, building friendships, and anything else that requires a significant chunk of your time.

 3. Take your list to someone you trust.
-This person could be your Bible study leader, youth pastor, adult mentor, a mature Christian friend, or one of your parents.
+This person could be your Bible study leader, youth pastor, school counselor, senior pastor, adult mentor, a mature Christian friend, or one of your parents.
 Have this person go over the list with you.
 Talk about why each item is important to you.
 Discuss your priorities—those things that are (or should be) most important to you.

 4. Prioritize your list.
 Order your list from most important to least important.
 Determine what you need to cut out of your life, then cross those things off the list.
 Circle the things you want to keep no matter what.
 Evaluate the "in-between" items and resolve not to feel guilty if you don't do all of them.

 5. Important practice saying no. You simply can't say yes to everything.
 You've got to learn to say no, too.
 If you want to cut down on stress, you need to keep yourself from being over-committed.

 6. Think about your use of time.
 You could be stressed because you simply don't know how to manage your time well.
 If you tend to procrastinate or are poorly organized, you need help using your time wisely.
 Ask an organized friend for tips on how to use your time better.

 7. There are also many calendars and day-timers that can help you.
 Drop by your local bookstore and check out the planners and organizers specifically for all age groups.
 But remember: A time-management tool is only as good as your commitment to use it.
 So if you purchase some kind of organizer, use it.